danriedl/engular/adev/src/content/guide/animations/overview.md

 When it's the `closed` state, it's translucent and blue.

 In HTML, these attributes are set using ordinary CSS styles such as color and opacity.
-In Angular, use the `style()` function to specify a set of CSS styles for use with animations.
+In Engular, use the `style()` function to specify a set of CSS styles for use with animations.
 Collect a set of styles in an animation state, and give the state a name, such as `open` or `closed`.

 HELPFUL: Let's create a new `open-close` component to animate with simple transitions.